 using the usual queries.

-?Any event dispatched through a TestElement
+?In imperative mode, any event dispatched through a TestElement

 automatically calls detectChanges()